TradeIdeasPhilip/deno-client-server-typescript-template/README.md

 😃

 You have to remember not to edit the wrong version of the shared library code.
-I tried to mark the derrived objects as read-only, but that didn't work.
+I tried to mark the derived objects as read-only, but that didn't work.
 I've marked the top of these with comments, but you could miss that.
 ### Editors
 It all falls to pieces if I try to load the workspace.